Quick Summary

 👉 How Many Districts in India: State-Wise Districts

-Understanding the district structure can help an individual know about the government, its plans, and policies in detail.
+Understanding the district structure can help an individual know the government, its plans, and policies in detail.
 Such information and awareness can prove quite beneficial in decision-making.
 For instance, one can choose better representatives and officers.

 Knowing the district structure can help an individual appreciate his state’s history.
-By understanding the changes in district boundaries and the factors responsible for the same, one can know all about the state’s evolution and development.
+By understanding the changes in district boundaries and the factors responsible for the same, one can know about the state’s evolution and development.
 This can also help increase patriotism and appreciation for one’s state.

 Keep exploring and learning about the diverse and fascinating state of Tamil Nadu!

-As of 2024, there are 38 districts in Tamil Nadu.
+As of 2025, there are 38 districts in Tamil Nadu.

-Kanniyakumari district of Tamil Nadu had the highest per capita income of INR, 96,070 in 2011-12.
+Kanniyakumari district of Tamil Nadu had the highest per capita income of INR 96,070 in 2011-12.

 Before 2020, Tamil Nadu had 33 districts.
-The number increased to 38 due to the creation of five new districts between 2020 and 2024.
+The number increased to 38 due to creating five new districts between 2020 and 2025.

 The new 7 districts in Tamil Nadu include: